K3WLBUDDY/K3WLBUDDY.github.io/_posts/2018-02-08-machine-learning-101-convolution.markdown

 <strong> In this and the upcoming 2 or 3 posts we'll be tackling the first fallacy present in the Machine Learning Community : Convolutional Neural Networks</strong>

 Now, CNNs are a thing of beauty.
-People use them to trick Computers into thinking that they have the same power as the human eye (and sometimess <strong>even better</strong>).If you've seen computers tell what something in a Picture or a Video is, it's mostly a CNN spinning the wheels in the background.
+People use them to trick Computers into thinking that they have the same power as the human eye (and sometime <strong>even better</strong>).If you've seen computers tell what something in a Picture or a Video is, it's mostly a CNN spinning the wheels in the background.
 So let's start getting into CNN.

 ### The C in CNN - Convolutions